-- E-mail services are currently used by many people. - The future growth in e-mail usage is unpredictable. - To handle the unpredictable number of users and the load on e-mail services, most of the e-mail providers started offering their services.
+- E-mail services are currently used by many people. - The future growth in e-mail usage is unpredictable. - To handle the unpredictable number of users and the load on e-mail services, most of the e-mail providers started offering their services as SaaS services.